iamjunlee/iamjunlee/README.md

 - Mobile + Web code sharing using Expo + React

 ### 🤔 What I’m curious about
-- Low-level systems like OS, networking, and computer architecture.
+- Recommendation system
-- Building better pipelines for more efficient and collaborative teamwork.
+- System Design

 ### 🚀 Fun fact
 Before Loqu, I bootstrapped and scaled a profitable private gym business—turning underused resources into predictable revenue.
 I love spotting inefficiencies in systems and turning them into opportunities.